-- the General Manager - the Disclosure Coordinator - a Disclosure Officer a list of disclosure officers for Council can be found at Annexure A of this policy - your manager this is the person who directly, or indirectly, supervises you.
+- The Chief Executive Officer - The Disclosure Coordinator - a disclosure officer a list of disclosure officers for Council can be found at Annexure A of this policy - your manager this is the person who directly, or indirectly, supervises you.
 It can also be the person who you directly, or indirectly, report to.
 You may have more than one manager.
-Your manager will make sure that the report is communicated to a Disclosure Officer or the Disclosure Coordinator on your behalf or may accompany you while you make the report to a Disclosure Officer.
+Your manager will make sure that the report is communicated to a Disclosure officer or the Disclosure Coordinator on your behalf or may accompany you while you make the report to a Disclosure officer.